ramezian1/ramezian1.github.io/README.md

 Graduate Computer Science Student & Software Developer

-IDedicated and enthusiastic software developer with a keen interest in web development and data structures using Python and Java.
+Dedicated and enthusiastic software developer with a keen interest in web development and data structures using Python and Java.
 I enjoy tackling challenging problems and creating innovative solutions through code.
 Python Automation and Java object orientations are a few of my favorite projects to work on.
 With over 4 years of experience, I have managed to code various programs for different tasks to create something new and efficient for programming.

 ![icons8-resume-96](https://github.com/user-attachments/assets/2d0de8e5-7af6-4ef0-80c9-3532fafcaf48)